 How does the Ethereum blockchain authenticate NFTs?

 Most NFTs are powered by the Ethereum blockchain network.
-You may know what a blockchain is, but if not, don’t worry — I’ll break it down for you.
+You may know what a blockchain is, but if not, don’t worry — I’ll break it down for you in layman's terms.

 Cryptocurrencies like Ethereum and Bitcoin run on a blockchain, a peer-to-peer network that uses complex encryption algorithms to record online cryptocurrency transactions.
 The blockchain cuts out the need for centralized institutions like banks.
 Whenever someone sends or receives Bitcoin, for example, it is recorded on a public ledger that uses a jaw-dropping amount of computing power to ensure the transaction is legitimate.